s9e/TextFormatter/README.md

 ## Demo

 You can try the JavaScript version in this [BBCodes + other stuff demo](http://s9e.github.io/TextFormatter/demo.html), or this [Markdown + stuff (Fatdown) demo](http://s9e.github.io/TextFormatter/fatdown.html).
-No PHP demo online yet, try the PHP examples below.

 ## Examples